davidstone/technical-machine/readme.md

 :	The AI with maximum optimizations.
 Accepts a single, optional command-line argument, the depth to search.
 Higher depth means stronger play, but it also takes longer to search.
 If no value is entered, 2 is assumed.
 Recommended at 1 through 3, depending on how fast your computer is and whether you built in release mode (the default).
 If you have a lot of time on your hands, you can try depth=4.

 predict
 :	Team predictor.
+Go to localhost:46923 in your web browser after running this to use the team builder / predictor.
 Enter in Pokemon already seen and it shows its prediction of the remaining team.
 If a Pokemon is put into the first slot, it is assumed to be the lead Pokemon.
 If no Pokemon is put in that slot, no lead stats are used.

 tm_test
 :	Runs some tests to verify there are no regressions.
 Should be run before committing anything.